weldpua2008/ansible-galaxy-vagrant/README.md

-# WARNING: DEPRECATED

-I don't use this anymore, and don't plan on maintaining it.
-Please use at your own risk.

 # Ansible role for Vagrant

-This role will configure your server with the standard default vagrant credentials.
+This role will configure your server with vagrant.
+Also you can install extra providers:
+* VirtualBox

 # Usage example